arunpatala/drm_sequence_net/README.md

 #### Test

-Run `main.py` to obtain the following results.
+Run `main.py` to obtain the following results of the SequenceNet.
+Test Time augmentation results are also noted below.
 The model and the data will be downloaded automatically.

 | Metric | Value |
 |--------|-------|